 There are many Canadian companies that offer visitors insurance, including Manulife, Travel Insurance Coordinators (TIC), Royal Sun Alliance and TuGo (formally Travel Underwriters).
 In general, all Canadian insurance companies are highly regulated by the Canadian government, and provide reliable insurance coverage.

-For a good comparison of plans (including some of those mentioned above), you can get a free quote at Kanetix.ca.
+For a good comparison of plans (including some of those mentioned above), you can get a more information at Kanetix.ca.

 What’s the Cost?